alexandrelord/nature-based-solutions/README.md

 - [ ] Sort projects by category
 - [ ] Add a moderator functionality for new projects
 - [ ] Add dynamic redirect when logging in
-- [ ] Update imgur api functionality to accept multiple images
+- [ ] Update imgur API functionality to accept multiple images
 - [ ] Fix minor responsiveness issues